FireStack-Lab/Laksa-docs/docs/README.md

 - `Zilliqa-JS` is a basic library that contains crypto algos, and basic utils.
 - `Laksa` is a framework that provides more features than `Zilliqa-JS`.
 - `Laska` use "mono-repo" that devides the repo to multiple sub packages.
 Developers may customize their project using different packages on their demands.
-- `Laksa` will grow as the community grows, not just `Javascript`, and more language support join the `Laksa` family.
+- `Laksa` will grow as the community grows, not just `Javascript`, and more language support will join the `Laksa` family.

 ## How to Use?